 However, the MXR brand stands out as its own brand in this list due to its wide product line and reputation amongst guitar pedal circles.

 MXR pedals are often simple but pack a huge punch regardless of what effect they aim to achieve.

 Their first pedal, the Phase 90 phaser, has made its way onto countless pedalboards and is one of the most recognizable pedals ever.

-This only one example of many MXR pedals that sound great; have a small footprint and durable build, and get us the effects that we need and deserve in our rig.
+This is only one example of many MXR pedals that sound great, have a small footprint and durable build, and get us the effects we need and deserve in our rig.